 What the deal means to IoT and Transportation

-IoT will be most useful in transportation considering how interconnected devices can improve the safety and security of vehicles.
-When cars are given the ability to communicate with each other on the roads with newer and more advanced technology, it could mean safer roads and less accidents.
+IoT will be most useful in transportation, considering how interconnected devices can improve the safety and security of vehicles.
+When cars are given the ability to communicate with each other on the roads with newer and more advanced technology, it could mean safer roads and fewer accidents.
 IoT is already making dramatic innovations in the transportation industry- Tesla’s autopilot mode is a great example.
-With the newly joined forces of electronics powerhouses Samsung and Harman, the expectations have gone up further.
+With the newly joined forces of electronic powerhouses Samsung and Harman, the expectations have gone up further.
 Very soon, cars and trucks would be smart devices with wheels attached to them.